google/zetasql/docs/query-syntax.md

 +   In the query, there should be a _public table_, which is a table without a privacy unit ID column.
-This table should contain data that is common knowledge or data that has already been anonymized.
+This table should contain data that's common knowledge or data that has already been anonymized.
 +   In the query, there must be a _private table_, which is a table with a privacy unit ID column.
 This table might contain identifying data.
 +   In the `GROUP BY` clause, all grouping items must come from a